sboptimal/serilog-sinks-mariadb/README.md

 ### PropertiesFormatter

 This is a `Func<IReadOnlyDictionary<string, LogEventPropertyValue>, string>` delegate which allows you to modify how data for `Properties` column is formatted.
 By default we format `Properties` as `JSON`, but if you want to override it - you can using this object property.

+### HashMessageTemplate

+When `HashMessageTemplate` is `true` (default is `false`), the message template is hashed, using the SHA256 algorithm.
+This may be more convenient when you want to search logs by message template.

 ### TimestampInUtc